 Paper/novel Discussions and Primary Source Discussions

-There will be two(2)4-5page papers due in any of my classes.
+There will be two(2)4-5 page papers due in any of my classes.
 These will be analytical essays primarily based on novels that I have picked.
-A reading guide for each novel containing 8-12 questions , answered in a class wide discussion session will help you prepare for your papers
+A reading guide for each novel containing 8-12 questions , answers to be prepared at home, discussed in a class wide discussion session will help you prepare for your papers

-Primary Source Discussions will consist of analyzing selected primary source documents related to the textbook chapters with the help of the questions made available to you on BlackBoard.
+Primary Source Discussions will consist of analyzing selected primary source documents related to the textbook chapters with the help of the questions made available to you on CANVAS.
 Students will be divided into groups and will be assigned one or two of the primary sources that accompany the chapter(s) under discussion that week.
-In order to be able to fully participate in your group prep and the class discussions- you will be expected to be well prepared.
+In order to be able to fully participate in your group prep and the in-class discussions, you will be expected to prepare answers to the analytical questions at home and bring them to class on the day of the discussion.

 History Presentations will be 10-12 minute Power Point presentations on any topic , event or movement the student chooses.

-All exams will be open book/note and will cover all lectures and readings.
+All exams will cover all lectures and readings.
 Each exam will have two parts.
-Part I will be multiple choice /true-false questions to be taken on-line on Black Board, and Part II will be a series of essay questions based on both the lectures, the textbook as well as the primary source readings.
+Part I will be multiple choice questions to be taken on-line on CANVAS, and Part II will be a series of short answer identifications and essay questions based on the lectures, the textbook as well as the primary source readings.

 There will be NO MAKE-UPS except for students with permission and or valid excuses.